Water Quality Blog

 Uranium in Eastern CT Wells: The Granite Risk

 Eastern CT's granite bedrock dissolves uranium into well water above the EPA's 30 mcg/L limit.
-A $30-$50 add-on test can detect it.
-Mortgage tests never include it.
+A $30-$50 test detects it.
+Mortgage tests skip it.

 Reverse Osmosis: What It Removes in CT Water